opencog/link-grammar/link-grammar/dict-atomese/README.md

 ====
 Remaining work items:

-* Provide a high-quality demo ditionary.
+* Provide a high-quality demo dictionary.

 * Close the loop w/ parsing, so that LG disjuncts arising from a given parse an be matched up with the Atomese disjuncts.
 Increment/send